 Stacked up graves in Postman's park

 Another hidden corner of London is the street by the name of Cloth Fair, which runs by the side of West Smithfield.
 It has these two buildings that have survived the Great Fire of London in 1666.
-The houses at numbers 41 and 42 were built between 1597 and 1614, and was preserved from the Great Fire because of them being enclosed by the wall of the priory.
+The houses at numbers 41 and 42 were built between 1597 and 1614, and were preserved from the Great Fire because they were enclosed by the wall of the priory of St Bartholomew.

 Front and rear view of the Elizabethan gate house

 The Brixton Windmill was built in 1817 and leased to Mr John Ashby.
 John, his sons and grandson were millers producing stone-ground wholemeal flour.
 The Ashby family operated the mill, which became known as ‘Ashby's Mill’ for the whole of its working life.
 By 1862 the surrounding area had become too built up for the windmill to operate efficiently, so the building was used for storage.
 In 1962, the windmill was acquired by the London County Council.
 The mill is now owned by Lambeth Borough Council and forms the centrepiece of Windmill Gardens.
 With nearby Brixton Prison and the very busy Brixton shopping centre, this windmill remains a hidden gem of South London.